 In 1984, a vote was passed to change the name of the organization to the name it currently operates under, the International Boxing Federation/United States Boxing Federation (IBF/USBA).
 Since then several boxers with illustrious careers and worldwide recognition have been ranked and have fought for the organization's world title including Mike Tyson, Evander Holyfield, Bernard Hopkins, George Foreman, Felix Trinidad, Pernell Whitaker, Julio Cesar Chavez and Oscar de la Hoya.

-In June 2010, the IBF began rating female boxers and crowned its first female champion, Daniella Smith, in November of the same year.
+The IBF began rating female boxers in June of 2010, and crowned its first female champion, Daniella Smith, in November of the same year.